DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-Eunicedeleon/README.md

 - I got reminded of Summation
 - Learned more about proofs through the excercises we did
 - Learned about Recursive Proofs
-  - Basis (specify value)
+  - Step 1: Basis (specify value)
-  - Recursive
+  - Step 2: Recursive